Fury grows in Iran over woman who died after hijab arrest - social media | Science-Environment

 Protests persisted on Sunday and #MahsaAmini became one of the top hashtags ever on Persian-language Twitter as Iranians fumed over the death of a young woman in the custody of morality police enforcing strict hijab rules.

-Amini, 22, died on Friday after falling into a coma following her arrest in Tehran earlier in the week, putting a spotlight on women's rights in Iran.
-Police rejected social media suspicions that she was beaten, saying she fell ill as she waited with other detained women.
+Amini, 22, died on Friday after falling into a coma following her arrest in Tehran earlier in the week.
+The case has put a spotlight on women's rights in Iran.
+Police rejected suspicions aired on social media that she was beaten, saying she fell ill as she waited with other detained women.

-Police repressed the Saqez demonstrations, with videos posted online showing at least one man with a head injury.
+Police repressed the demonstrations in Saqez.
+According to videos posted online at least one man had a head injury.
 Reuters could not authenticate the videos.
 Behzad Rahimi, a member of parliament for Saqez, told the semi-official ILNA news agency that a few people were wounded at the funeral.
 "One of them was hospitalised in the Saqez Hospital after being hit in the intestines by ballbearings," he said.

 Kurdish rights group Hengaw said, however, that 33 people were injured in Saqez.
 Reuters could not independently confirm the number.